lightning/bolts/01-messaging.md

     - MUST use `temporary_channel_id` in lieu of `channel_id`.

 A sending node:
+  - SHOULD send `error` for protocol violations or internal errors that make channels unusable or that make further communication unusable.
+  - SHOULD send `error` with the unknown `channel_id` in reply to messages of type `32`-`255` related to unknown channels.
   - when sending `error`:
     - MUST fail the channel referred to by the error message.
-  - SHOULD send `error` for protocol violations or internal errors that make channels unusable or that make further communication unusable.
-  - SHOULD send `error` with the unknown `channel_id` in reply to messages of type `32`-`255` related to unknown channels.
+  - when sending `warning`:
+	- MAY set `channel_id` to all zero if the warning is not related to a specific channel.
+  - MAY close the connection after sending.
   - MAY send an empty `data` field.
   - when failure was caused by an invalid signature check:
     - SHOULD include the raw, hex-encoded transaction in reply to a `funding_created`, `funding_signed`, `closing_signed`, or `commitment_signed` message.
-  - when `channel_id` is 0:
-    - MUST fail all channels with the receiving node.
-    - MUST close the connection.
-  - MUST set `len` equal to the length of `data`.

 The receiving node:
   - upon receiving `error`:
-    - MUST fail the channel referred to by the error message, if that channel is with the sending node.
+    - MUST fail the channel referred to by `channel_id`, if that channel is with the sending node.
+  - upon receiving `warning`:
+    - SHOULD log the message for later diagnosis.
+	- MAY disconnect.
+	- MAY reconnect after some delay to retry.
+	- MAY attempt `shutdown` if permitted at this point.
-  - if no existing channel is referred to by the message:
+  - if no existing channel is referred to by `channel_id`:
     - MUST ignore the message.
-  - MUST truncate `len` to the remainder of the packet (if it's larger).
   - if `data` is not composed solely of printable ASCII characters (For reference: the printable character set includes byte values 32 through 126, inclusive):
     - SHOULD NOT print out `data` verbatim.